-CTA Train Tracker Estimated Arrivals Beta: Notes & Help
+CTA Train Tracker Estimated Arrivals: Notes & Help

-This innovative new information service from the CTA provides estimated arrival times for 'L' train service.
+Train Tracker sm provides estimated arrival times for 'L' train service across Chicago.
 It's available in your browser and on Web-enabled mobile devices.

 On this page:

 Help us make CTA Train Tracker better by filling out this quick CTA Train Tracker survey.

 Here's what's available in this release of CTA Train Tracker:

 - Estimated train arrival times for stations based on "live" train information, using location data we have for trains that are in service.